 Success with customer experience comes when the culture of an organisation is of customer delight and the team works towards this common goal.
 Excite your team to be a part of this initiative.
 This provides them the platform to evolve as individuals, get visible across the organisation and to groom themselves for career advancement opportunities.

 Remove obstacles to change, change systems or structures that pose threats to the achievement of the vision.

 A successful initiative requires time, resources and money investments.
 Show the belief in your team and empower them with the required resources.
 Processes and beliefs need to revamped with changing times.
 Your existing process may be a barrier in providing an experience to your customers which is aligned to your business goal.
 Take an objective look at them and get rid of them if required.
 Here is an interesting story by Shep Hyken on how some companies create bad rules that are based on a very small percentage of customers taking advantage of the company.
 Be vary of getting caught in this trap.

 Consistently produce, track, evaluate and celebrate volumes of small and large accomplishments – and correlate them to results.

-One you have created the buzz its important to show some quick results.
-Your team has put in the effort to kickstart Net Promoter Score in your organisation and focusing on some early wins helps keep up the morale and instil faith in the system.
-It build the team’s confidence for bigger initiatives in future.
+Once you have created the buzz, it’s important to show some quick results.
+Your team has put in the effort to kickstart Net Promoter Score in your organisation and focusing on some early wins helps keep up the morale and instill faith in the system.
+It builds the team’s confidence for bigger initiatives in future.

 Articulate the connections between the new behaviours and organisational success, and develop the means to ensure leadership development and succession.